Fire Safe Build India (FSBI 2024) Ignites Innovation and Safety in Mumbai - www.lokmattimes.com

 Fire Safe Build India (FSBI 2024) Ignites Innovation and Safety in Mumbai

-PNN Mumbai (Maharashtra) [India], February 2: Fire Safe Build India (FSBI) 2024, the leading exhibition dedicated to passive fire ...
+Mumbai (Maharashtra) [India], February 3: Fire Safe Build India (FSBI) 2024, the leading exhibition dedicated to passive fire protection ...

 The three-day event, running from February 1 to 3, 2024, aims to be a focal point for industry leaders, professionals, and innovators in the field of fire safety.
 With the global fire protection system market projected to reach $103.88 billion by 2027, FSBI 2024 is well-timed to address the pressing need for passive fire protection measures.